 Shearing of infested sheep can be a very difficult and painful process for shearers and wool handlers.
 It can also cause lameness in dogs and sheep.
 Because of its ability to spread, movement of sheep can be made very difficult.
 Spiny Burr grass seed may be easily spread when infested sheep are sold through sale yards, direct to other landholders, agisted on properties, or moved along roads.

-Land owners need to be aware that under the Noxious Weeds Act the plant must be managed in a manner that reduces its numbers spread and incidence, and that it must not be sold, propagated or knowingly distributed.
-This statement emphasizes the obligations of affected landholders and the management and sale of stock- particularly sheep, or any other means of spread.
+Land owners need to be aware that under the Biosecurity Act 2015 the plant must be managed in a manner that prevents it from arriving and establishing, erradication if possible, or containment of widespread areas.
+The Act highlights the obligations of affected landholders and the management and sale of stock- particularly sheep, or any other means of spread.
 This obligation is known as general biosecurity duty.

 Although Council carries out regular control work on roadsides, landholders should be very aware of the risks associated in moving stock or machinery along roadsides, rail lines or any other areas where infestations may occur.
 Areas should be physically checked prior to any movement and constant vigilance maintained.